MicrosoftDocs/visualstudio-docs/docs/ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md

          ![Event icon](../ide/media/express_iconevent.png "Express_IconEvent")
 Event icon

     4. Start to type `ShowDialog` (capitalization is unimportant to IntelliSense).
 The `ShowDialog()` method will show the **Open File** dialog box.
 After the window has highlighted **ShowDialog**, choose the TAB key.
-You can also highlight “ShowDialog” and choose the F1 key to get help for it.
+You can also highlight "ShowDialog" and choose the F1 key to get help for it.

          To learn more about the `ShowDialog()` method, see [ShowDialog Method](http://msdn.microsoft.com/library/c7ykbedk.aspx).